MicrosoftDocs/dynamics365-guidance/guidance/business-processes/acquire-to-dispose-retire-dispose-assets.md

 ---
-title: Retire and dispose of assets
+title: Support your organization’s business processes for retiring and disposing of assets
 description: Learn how you can use Microsoft Dynamics 365 products to support your organization's business processes to retire and dispose of assets. ms.date: 09/08/2023 ms.topic: conceptual